ManiaJS/ManiaJS/README.md

 **Note, the controller is in heavy development right now!**

 # Installation

+**Outdated information.
+A CLI tool is in development to init and manage ManiaJS installations!**

 1. Follow the [installation instructions for installing NodeSource](https://github.com/nodesource/distributions#debinstall)
 2. Make sure NodeJS has been succesfully installed (check `npm -v`)
 3. Clone the git repository (`git clone https://github.com/ManiaJS/ManiaJS.git` via git, or download the zip)